OpenMined/Roadmap/web_and_mobile_team/projects/dynamic_federated_learning.md

 #### Cloud deployment

+- **TODO**
-- Have the ability to host a Network serverless on AWS
+- Have the ability to host a Network on AWS
-- Have the ability to host a Network serverless on GCP
+- Have the ability to host a Network on GCP
-- Have the ability to host a Network serverless on Azure
+- Have the ability to host a Network on Azure

 ### Grid Admin

-- Need to scaffold out the initial web application
+#### Design

-- Create a login page
+- Design login page
-- Create basic API connection class with PyGrid
-- Create user-gating logic for authenticated screens
-- Create the main naviation
+- Design dynamic FL users and groups page
+- Design dynamic FL datasets page
+- Design dynamic FL queue page
 - Design pages for management of Node
 - Design pages for management of Network
-- Design dynamic FL queue page
-- Design dynamic FL dataset page
-- Design dynamic FL users and groups page
-- Design a page where a Network or Node Owner can triage, create, and delete Network/Node association requests
+- Design a page for creating, deleting, and triaging association requests
-- Design a page where you can view regularly refreshed statistics of a PyGrid Node (from the Node or Network perspective)
+- Design a page for viewing Node statistics
 - Design static FL overview page
 - Design static FL models and plans page

+#### Development

+- Need to scaffold out the initial web application
+- Create basic PyGrid API connection class
+- Add user-gating logic for authenticated screens
+- Add login page
+- Add main naviation
+- Add dynamic FL users and groups page
+- Add dynamic FL datasets page
+- Add dynamic FL queue page
+- Add page for management of Node
+- Add page for management of Network
+- Add page for creating, deleting, and triaging association requests
+- Add page for viewing Node statistics
+- Add static FL overview page
+- Add static FL models and plans page

 ### PySyft